NeXT: Corporate culture and community

-Jobs found office space in Palo Alto, California, at 3475 Deer Creek Road, occupying a glass-and-concrete building that featured a staircase designed by the architect I. M. Pei.
-The first floor had hardwood flooring and large worktables where the workstations would be assembled.
+Jobs found office space in the Stanford Research Park in Palo Alto, California, at 3475 Deer Creek Road, occupying a glass-and-concrete building that featured a staircase designed by the architect I. M. Pei.
+The interior was gutted and elegantly redone with an open floor featuring hardwood flooring, custom furniture and Ansel Adams prints.
+The only enclosed rooms were Jobs's office and a few conference rooms.

 To avoid inventory errors, NeXT used the just-in-time (JIT) inventory strategy.
-The company contracted out for all major components, such as mainboards and cases, and had the finished components shipped to the first floor for assembly.
-On the second floor was office space with an open floor plan.
-The only enclosed rooms were Jobs's office and a few conference rooms.
+The company contracted out for all major components, such as mainboards and cases, and had the finished components shipped to the first floor of the Palo Alto office where they were assembled.

-NeXT's expansion prompted renting an office at 800 and 900 Chesapeake Drive, in Redwood City, also designed by Pei.
+NeXT's expansion prompted the company to move to 800 and 900 Chesapeake Drive, in Redwood City, also designed by Pei.
 The architectural centerpiece was a "floating" staircase with no visible supports.
-The open floor plan was retained, with furnishings that were luxurious, such as $5,000 chairs, $10,000 sofas, and Ansel Adams prints.

 NeXT's Palo Alto office was subsequently occupied by Internet Shopping Network (a subsidiary of Home Shopping Network) in 1994, and later by SAP AG.
-Its Redwood City office was later occupied by ApniCure and OncoMed Pharmaceuticals Inc.
+Its Redwood City office was later occupied by Openwave Systems, ApniCure, and OncoMed Pharmaceuticals Inc.

 The first issue of NeXTWORLD magazine was printed in 1991.
 It was edited by Michael Miley and, later, Dan Ruby and was published in San Francisco by Integrated Media.
 It was the only mainstream periodical to discuss NeXT computers and software.
 The publication was discontinued in 1994 after only four volumes.
 A developer conference, NeXTWORLD Expo, was held in 1991 and 1992 at the San Francisco Civic Center and in 1993 and 1994 at the Moscone Center in San Francisco, with Jobs as the keynote speaker.